pushpdevrelativity/MarkdownTest/PlayBookForDotNetCoreMigration.md

 * Get rid of the Kepler service.
 * Review service must be compatible with open-source operating systems for deployment.

-Using the strategy listed below Review Service migration.
+Using the strategy listed below for Review Service migration.

 ### Step-by-step guide ###
 Step-by-step guide